 In line with the BAPC's Ethical Framework I am in supervision and some of the issues we talk about during your sessions might need to be taken to my supervisor for the benefit of my professional support and development.
-This will always be done in an anonymous way, making sure not to disclose details that might identify you.
+This will always be done in an anonymous way, making sure not to disclose identifying details.
 Our confidentiality agreement extends to the supervision space.

-I am available for short, fixed-term work as well as longer, open-ended counselling.
-In any case, my recommendation is to commit to an initial minimum of 9 (nine) sessions, which is an optimal time to develop our therapeutic relationship and explore your presenting issues to a better extent.
+I am available for short, fixed-term work as well as longer, open-ended therapy.
+In any case, my recommendation is to commit to an initial minimum of 6 (six) sessions, which is an optimal time to develop our therapeutic relationship and explore your presenting issues to a better extent.

 AREAS OF FOCUS